 Improve site fencing to protect site assets, improve safety and reduce maintenance.
-The project should address; adjustments of boundary fencing and trespass signage, and improving all site fencing for durability, maintainability and wildlife friendly design.
-The County will coordinate with SHPO to determine appropriate fencing and protections for cultural resources
+The project should address adjustments of boundary fencing, no trespass signage, and improving all site fencing for durability, maintainability and wildlife-friendly design.
+The County will coordinate with SHPO to determine appropriate protections for cultural resources.
+The County, NMDOT and Rio Metro will discuss the south fence line between Lamy OSP and the rail line.